rockettheme/docs/Docs/joomla/templates/praxis/demo.md

 * [RokNavMenu][roknavmenu]
 * [RokBooster][rokbooster]

-All of these plugins are included with the Praxis RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+All of these extensions are included with the Praxis RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 Recreating the Front Page
 =====
-The front page of the Praxis demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the blog.
+The front page of the Praxis demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the template.
 It's because of this that several module and layout overrides were done.
 In this section, we'll break down the settings you'll need to recreate elements present in the front page of the Praxis template.

 Template Settings
 -----